dnlnm/dxnlnm.github.io/_posts/2024-06-25-designing-keyboard.md

 ### Case

 This is where the fun begins.
 This process is where I enjoy the most.
 For designing the case I use Fusion 360 as it is free for personal use.
 There are some tutorial on YouTube you can watch.
 But there are also stream by some designers, where they live streaming their designing process.
 It is not a tutorial but you can learn a lot from the videos.
 I will list down some the videos at the bottom of this blog.
+For my keyboard I choose to make simple three pieces seamless design.
+We can divide it to four main parts, which are top case, bottom case, weight and plate.

 The first thing that you have to do is to generate DXF for the plate at [ai03 Plate Generator](https://kbplate.ai03.com/]).
 Just import the JSON or raw data from KLE to the generator.
 There is nothing much to do here except I adding the flag to flip the spacebar stabilizer 180 degree.
 You can do much more customization but this is enough for this design.
+Then, import the DXF file into Fusion 360.
+Here is where you will modified the sketch to include the flex cut and the mounting points.

 ![PCB](/fusion.webp){: width="600" height="400" }
 _Fusion 360_